 3. I can control the amount of xanthan gum to suit whatever I bake.

-I buy my almond flour from Costco, potato starch in 50-lb. bags from a restaurant supply store, and the rest of my flours from Thrive Market online (Bob’s Red Mill and Thrive brands).
+I buy my almond flour from Costco and the rest of my flours from Thrive Market online (Bob’s Red Mill and Thrive brands).

 To get the best results, please do use a kitchen scale and weigh your ingredients.
 This will give you more consistent ratios and affect the outcome of your finished baked goods.